NMNS93/STP/MRIQA/README.md

 ### TODO
 * Add appropriate logging statements for functions and write logs to output file.
 * Retain only relevant columns in the uniformity output CSV files.
-* Implement OpenCV convexing of the countour to make the mid-point more accurate.
-Some phantoms contain air bubbles which should be included in the contour shape.
+* Get the vertical uniformity of the MRI images
-* Package for use on Windows systems
+* Add the option to add a config.ini file to the GUI
-* Package for use on MacOS systems
+* Create a windows executeable using py2exe